shoaib944/EDA-on-used-cars-using-Python/README.md

 The Data contains information about the seller and the cars till the year 2018.

-There are certains questions which revolve around before purchasing used cars :
+There are certains questions which managers need to understand the market :

 1.What kind of SELLERs we have the most?